alex-susi/Tipping-Pitches/README.md

 | 8    | Tony Watson        | 0.3120000       |
 | 9    | Corey Kluber       | 0.3125000       |
 | 10   | Pablo Lopez        | 0.3125000       |
+* In contrast, the model correctly predicted only about 27.7% of Kyle Gibson's pitches based on the release points.